Immunisation for babies and toddlers

 Immunisations on the schedule are free for babies and toddlers

-Extra vaccines not on the schedule may also be recommended if you, or your child, is considered high-risk, or if you’re travelling abroad.
+Extra vaccines not on the schedule may also be recommended if you or your child is considered high-risk, or if you are travelling overseas.
 Some of these vaccines you may need to pay for.

 Getting ready for your baby’s first immunisations